-Health Anxiety is a type of anxiety disorder where you live in fear that you have a serious illness, even though you have been told that you do not have the disease you fear.
-You may not feel well; you have physical symptoms in your body and believe you have a severe illness.
+Health Anxiety is a type of anxiety disorder where you live in fear of a serious illness, even though you have been told that you do not have the disease you fear.
+You may not feel well; you have physical symptoms and believe you have a severe illness.

 What causes it?